Gibtnix/MSIKLM/README.txt

 3. USABILITY

-MSIKLM is a pure command line application, however its keyboard control functionality is encapsulated such that it could easily be integrated into a graphical user interface.
+MSIKLM is a pure command line application, however its keyboard illumination control functionality is encapsulated such that it could easily be integrated into a graphical user interface.
 However, I neither wrote one for it nor I plan to do so.
 It is quite easy to use, and here is how to use it.
 It always has to be called with at least one argument, i.e. running it without one will result in an error.
 Here is an overview over the valid commands:

 command                                               | valid arguments                                                                              | example
 ============================================================================================================================================================================================